MichelePiot/ParkingMeter_Interface/README.md

 # ParkingMeter_Interface
 A redesign of the Minneapolis parking meter interface paystation and meter improvements.

+**Research**

 The first step within this design process was to conduct user research to provide and understanding of the users' characteristics, behaviors, and goals for this specific product.

 To begin this design process, I conducted a set of exercises to determine initial thoughts and feelings about the current interface design.